dnuma/tigertail/README.md

 # [Tiger Tail Project](https://play.unity.com/mg/other/pizzaeater)
 ### Tiger Tail project: a game inspired with Conestoga's VARLab Bootcamp assets.

-You're stuck in a cold moon, with no where to go.
-You've only snow everywhere and suddenly, astronaut zombies are starting to get drop by some ship that you don't reconize.
+You're stuck on a cold moon, with nowhere to go.
+You've only snow everywhere and suddenly, astronaut zombies are starting to get dropped by some ship that you don't recognize.

-* Good thing: the zombies weakness is snowballs!!\
+* Good thing: the zombie's weakness are snowballs!!\
 * Another good thing: you have unlimited ammo!!\
-* And the best good thing of all: .... no, there's only 2 good things for you in this game.
+* And the best good thing of all: .... no, there are only 2 good things for you in this game.

-Shoot the zombies, run away from them, push the gigantic balls to them... do whatever you can to survive. __You will die, eventually__, but how long can you hold the infinite hordes of astronauts zombies?
+Shoot the zombies, run away from them, push the gigantic balls to them... do whatever you can to survive.
+You will die, eventually, but how long can you hold the infinite hordes of astronauts zombies?
 That's up to you!

 ![alt text](https://i.ibb.co/FW47Vtc/tiger1.png)